-Meanwhile, if we thought things couldn’t get any worse for national treasure Judi Dench after the horror of Cats.
-We are sadly proved wrong, her gruff Commander Root showing the same level of boredom experienced by the audience.
-However, there is one light in all the pervading darkness as Lara McDonnell’s ‘Holly Short’ shines in a sea of woe; her presence both engaging and bright among an otherwise lacklustre cast.
+The problem lies with the adult cast, most of whom don’t seem to want to be there.
+Even national treasure Judi Dench’s gruff Commander Root displays the same boredom as the audience.
+However, there is one light in all the pervading darkness as Lara McDonnell’s ‘Holly Short’ shines in an ocean of woe; her presence engaging and bright among an otherwise lacklustre cast.

 Director: Kenneth Branagh